selfcommunity/api-docs/source/includes/endpoints/_notification.md

-*collapsed_for_vulgar* | colapsed by moderator with motivation the content is vulgar | The author of the contribute *collapsed_for_poor* | colapsed by moderator with motivation the content is poor | The author of the contribute *collapsed_for_offtopic* | colapsed by moderator with motivation the content is offtopic | The author of the contribute *collapsed_for_generic* | colapsed by moderator with generic motivation | The author of the contribute *connection_request* | connect request | The user who receives the request *connection_accept* | connection accept | Who had requested friendship *user_follow* | follow user | The user followed
+*collapsed_for_vulgar* | colapsed by moderator with motivation the content is vulgar | The author of the contribute *collapsed_for_poor* | colapsed by moderator with motivation the content is poor | The author of the contribute *collapsed_for_offtopic* | colapsed by moderator with motivation the content is offtopic | The author of the contribute *connection_request* | connect request | The user who receives the request *connection_accept* | connection accept | Who had requested friendship *user_follow* | follow user | The user followed